-Now, if you do want to head inside, you can buy tickets when it opens to the public for 10 weeks a year.
-It typically opens from the end of July until the end of September and can be bought here.
+Now, if you do want to head inside, you can buy these Buckingham Palace tickets when it opens to the public for 10 weeks a year.
+It typically opens from the end of July until the end of September.

 After heading inside, take a wander around Buckingham Palace Gardens (with your ticket) and explore one of the biggest private green spaces in Central London.

 Nestled in southwest London, Hampton Court Palace is one of the larger of the best palaces in London to explore.